sajmoni/screen-shake/README.md

   maxOffsetX = 30,
   // The maximum amount of y offset movement. maxOffsetY = 30,
   // How much trauma is reduced per update.
-Tweak this if you want to change the duration of the screen shake. traumaReductionPerUpdate = 0.03,
+Tweak this if you want to change the duration of the screen shake.
+A higher value means a shorter duration. traumaReductionPerUpdate = 0.03,
 })
 ```